 Lauren is an active advocate in her community through leadership as the Director of Special Families of the Roanoke Valley and on the Board of Trustees with Hopetree Family Services.
 She is the proud mother of three girls.
 Lauren is a member of the Partners in Policymaking Class of 2013.
 She also holds a M.A. in Political Science from Virginia Tech and a B.A. in Criminal Justice from Roanoke College.

 Megan is happily married to her husband, Chris, and has been blessed with two active boys.
 As young parents, Megan and Chris were quickly introduced to the special needs community when their first son was diagnosed with Autism, ADHD, and Intellectual Disability.
 Megan’s second son came into this world with severe respiratory issues that have kept her involved both personally and professionally in the medical field.
 She has been very active in the special needs community for years and has been watching family advocacy grow within Roanoke.
 Megan is heavily involved with her children's extracurricular activities, therapies, and activities within the community.

 Megan is excited to become apart of the Moms In Motion family, as well as help educate and encourage other families in the ever-growing special needs community.

-Lynn and her husband have two children and live in South Central Virginia.
-She holds a B.S. in Psychology from Shenandoah University.
-She also holds an M.A. in Human Services from Liberty University and a graduate certificate in Applied Behavior Analysis from the University of Cincinnati.
+Lynn and her husband have three small children in South Central Virginia.
+She has a B.S. in Psychology from Shenandoah University, as well as an M.A. in Human Services from Liberty University.
+Lynn also holds a Graduate Certificate in Applied Behavior Analysis from the University of Cincinnati.